 The Ontology of Epigenesis

-Chapters 3 and 4 examined the terms “being-at-work” (energeia), “being-complete” (entelecheia), and “potency” (dunamis), and showed that for Aristotle potency is incomplete (atelēs) in one respect and can be complete (teleia) in another.
-If, with Aristotle, we distinguish between a source (archē, e.g., potency) and its accomplishment (telos, e.g., being-complete and being-at-work), the description of their relationship will be called teleology.
 This chapter draws the discussion of potency to an important conclusion by examining what it means for sources of change to come to be.
 Its main task is to work out the ontology of the genetic process.
-This brings us to a major insight about the ontological status of telos.
+This brings us to a major insight about the ontological status sources (archai) and of completions (telei).

+Chapters 3 and 4 examined the terms “being-at-work” (energeia), “being-complete” (entelecheia), and “potency” (dunamis), and showed that for Aristotle potency is incomplete (atelēs) in one respect and can be complete (teleia) in another.
+If, with Aristotle, we distinguish between a source (archē, e.g., potency) and the kind of completion that it accomplishes (telein), the description of their relationship will be called teleology.

 Teleology has been widely regarded as the antithesis of automatic material processes.1 This chapter shows, to the contrary, that “spontaneous” or automatic generation is a paradigm case of Aristotle’s teleology.
 For Aristotle, sources are emergent or epigenetic, that is, they emerge out of more rudimentary processes and patterns.
 Certain combinations of material sources can give rise to a complete (teleia) form whose determinate structure is a governing principle of change, a higher-order source, a nature or potency.
 But what is generated in this way becomes a fully fledged being only when it becomes a source, and it is a source only when it is complete.